-Women drug users need safe abortions too!
+Women Who Use Drugs (WWUD) and their need for safe abortions too!

 By Parina Subba Limbu, Dristi Nepal

 Dristi Nepal is a pioneering organization established in 2006, led by and for women who use drugs, with over 17 years of experience in HIV prevention, harm reduction services (until 2021), capacity building, and advocacy for health and human rights.
 The organization has been actively engaged in promoting Sexual and Reproductive Health (SRH) and human rights, fostering inclusion in feminist movements, and empowering women who use drugs, including those living with HIV, single mothers, female sex workers, and survivors of violence within the Kathmandu Valley.